Osama461995/Franka_Emika_pick_place/README.md

-#  Pick and Place Sorting System using Franka Emika and ROS
+#  Pick & Place Sorting System using Franka Emika Robot

 This project uses a Franka Emika robot arm equipped with an RGB camera to detect, pick, and place objects based on their color (red, green, blue, and yellow).
 The system uses ROS Noetic and MoveIt for motion planning and object manipulation.

 ----------------------------
 Installation & Setup Steps